Submitted Surnames Starting with V

 Arrived from Verkhoturye (city in the Urals, on the river Tura)

-Verkuilen Dutch, Belgian
+Verkuilen Dutch, Flemish

 Verlaine French, French (Belgian)